mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-throw-error.md

 ---
-title: The `ToThrowError`In Vitest
+title: The ToThrowError
-description: Learn how to use the`toThrowError` assertion in Vitest.
+description: Learn how to use thetoThrowError assertion in Vitest.
-modified: 2024-09-28T11:31:15-06:00
+modified: 2024-09-28T18:32:11.291Z
 ---

 ## The `toThrowError` in Vitest